 The pain of losing a loved one amplifies when a third party’s negligence is to blame.
-You may be facing financial worries and other challenges, while you are in the difficult space of grieving.
+You may be facing financial worries and other challenges while you are in the difficult space of grieving.
 A Shelby wrongful death lawyer understands your struggles and is available to help you file a wrongful death claim.
-Call (704) 482-1112 for a free case evaluation from a Farmer & Morris Law, PLLC team member.
+During your free consultation, you can speak with a member of our team about your legal options.

 In This Article

-What You Need to Know About Wrongful Death Claims
+- What You Need to Know About Wrongful Death Cases

 For a free legal consultation with a wrongful death lawyer serving Shelby, call 828.286.3866

-North Carolina Code § 28 A-18-2 also outlines the recoverable damages that are available in a wrongful death claim.
-When personal representative files this claim, they have the right to seek damages for:
+G.S. § 28 A-18-2 outlines the recoverable damages that are available in a wrongful death claim.
+When the personal representative files this case, they have the right to seek damages for:

 - Compensation for the pain and suffering the victim suffered before their death

 - Compensation for the assistance, care, protection, and services the victim provided to the family